 Traveling the Turkish Riviera: Olympos Travel Guide

 Up until the Turquoise Coast during my year long backpacking adventure, most of my stops were meticulously planned.
-I’m talking spreadsheets and color coded maps here people.
-But then on my own in Turkey, a country I knew almost nothing about, I felt like something needed to change.
-I needed a challenge.
+Like I’m talking extensive spreadsheets and color coded maps here.
+But then on my own in Turkey, a country I knew almost nothing about before I arrived, I wanted a change of pace.

 I wanted to challenge myself to be one of those ‘go with the wind‘ travelers I so envied.
 That meant most days I wouldn’t know where I’d be next, let alone where I’d be sleeping.
 Allowing only those I met on the road to give me suggestions ended up being equal parts exhilarating and relaxing.